 LANGUAGE AND TRANSLATION ENGLISH

-As well as developing written and oral language skills and translation strategies, the course aims at providing students with both general and specific knowledge of the methods of analysis of written and oral texts related to mass media.
+As well as developing written and oral language skills and translation strategies, the course aims at providing students with both general and specific knowledge of the methods of analysis of written and oral texts.

-The course, almost entirely in English, starts from the analysis of film scenes selected from British and American films, and focuses on reading, comprehension and translation of texts related to the world of cinema (film reviews, film scripts, novels adapted into films, online newspaper articles).
-The use of multimedia material and the analysis of different cinema genres is an integral part of the course.
+The course focuses on the reading, comprehension and translation of authentic texts related to the world of cinema and show business (film reviews, film scripts, novels adapted into films, online newspaper articles).
+The use of audiovisual/multimedia material and the analysis of different discourse genres is an integral part of the course.

 Murphy, Raymond.
 English Grammar in Use with answers (Cambridge University Press)

 Murphy and Pallini.
-Essential Grammar in Use with answers (Cambridge University Press)
+Essential Grammar in Use.
+Edizione italiana con soluzioni (Cambridge University Press)

-*Any other reference grammar including B1/B2 levels is suitable.
+*Any other reference grammar (B1/B2 levels) is suitable.

-Handouts will be made available on Elly platform.
+Handouts and articles will be made available on Elly platform.

-Additional references will be supplied during the course and will be included in the syllabus at the end of the course and made available on Elly platform in digital version at the end of the course.
+Additional references will be provided during the course.
+The final syllabus will be made available on Elly platform in digital version at the end of the course.

-The selected texts and film scenes offer authentic examples of the grammar structures and communicative functions dealt with in the course.
+The selected texts offer authentic examples of the English grammar structures and communicative functions dealt with in the course.
 Language activities are designed in order to widen and strengthen specific vocabulary related to the field of study.
 The students will also have to identify and apply translation strategies from English into Italian.

 Further suggestions for individual study and text analysis will be given during the course with the aim of stimulating in the student an independent approach to reading and translating.

-Assessment of the English language knowledge and language skills acquired in the course is carried out by means of a preliminary written test and an oral examination at the end of the academic year.
-The acquisition of all language skills (written and spoken) is assessed, according to the Common European Framework of Reference, at level B1+.
+Assessment of the English language knowledge and language skills acquired in the course is carried out by means of an oral examination at the end of the academic year.
+The acquisition of language skills is assessed, according to the Common European Framework of Reference, at level B1+.
 The acquisition of translation strategies which reflects not only the appropriate language register but also the communicative functions of the source text is evaluated.
-Moreover, the ability to study independently, to re-elaborate the contents learned during the course, to offer personal contribution to the topics developed in the lectures, to solve problems relating to the translation of complex texts and to formulate individual judgements and opinions, will be taken into account in the final assessment.